 Letter grades are given for major lessons, coursework, ensembles, juries, and recitals.
+Students may not elect to take a class in a different format: there is no pass/fail option.
 For the following purposes of assessing academic progress, letter grades are assigned grade points as follows: